Ulysses G. McAlexander: Military career

+Ulysses G. McAlexander graduated West Point, 53rd of 64, and was commissioned as a second lieutenant of infantry in 1887.
+Among his classmates included several general officers of the future, including Charles B. Wheeler, Edward C. Young, Richmond P. Davis, Edgar Russel, George O. Squier, Ernest Hinds, George W. Gatchell, Charles H. Martin, P. D. Lochridge, Nathaniel F. McClure, William C. Rivers, William Weigel, Thomas G. Hanson, Herman Hall, Marcus D. Cronin, Alexander L. Dade, Charles S. Farnsworth, Charles Gerhardt, James T. Dean, Edmund Wittenmyer, Frederic D. Evans, Michael J. Lenihan, Mark L. Hersey and Frank H. Albright.

 He was posted to Fort Meade, Dakota Territory, and Forts Custer and Missoula, Montana for service in the American Indian Wars.
 He served on the frontier without seeing combat until 1891, when he became the Professor of Military Science and Tactics at Iowa Wesleyan College.
 This was the first time Lieutenant McAlexander would train Cadets, and this experience helped him later in his career.

 In 1898, when the Spanish–American War broke out, he joined the US Volunteers so he could serve overseas.
 Receiving a commission as Assistant Quartermaster of Volunteers, with the rank of captain, McAlexander entered the 28th US Volunteer Infantry Regiment and sailed for Cuba.
 During the Siege of Santiago, Capt.
 McAlexander received the Silver Star for "gallantry in action in the Santiago de Cuba Campaign, 22 June to 17 July 1898."

 After returning to the United States, the young captain was soon placed in charge of the 13th Minnesota Volunteer Infantry Regiment sailing for the Philippines to combat the Philippine Insurrection.
 This unit was a veteran unit and had taken part in the Battle of Manila and the Battle of Malolos, and had experienced tough fighting in northern Luzon.
 Ulysses took over in 1900 and served in counter-insurgency operations until 1902.
 He and the regiment returned to the Philippines and fought from 1905–1906 until they were sent back to America.
 Until 1907, he served in Washington, D.C. as a member of US Army Headquarters general staff.

 In 1907, Capt.
 McAlexander was sent to become the Professor of Military Science and Tactics at Oregon State College where he was admired by Cadets and the community of Corvallis, Oregon alike.
 He oversaw the training of the Oregon State University Army ROTC battalion along with the construction of the armory, which was completed in 1911 (in 1971, the armory was renamed the "McAlexander Fieldhouse").
 Upon his promotion to major in 1911, Ulysses G. McAlexander was sent to be an active duty trainer and inspector for the Oregon Army National Guard.
 He served in this position until 1915, when he was again transferred to command the Oregon State Army ROTC battalion.
 He was promoted to lieutenant colonel in July 1916.